denten/denten.github.io/_includes/CV/06-talks.md

-## VIII.
-Selected Talks, Workshops, & Conferences
+## Selected Talks, Workshops & Conferences

 - "Collective Intelligence," lecture by invitation to the Ethics Seminar, Department of Philosophy at St. Joseph's University on April 15, 2025.